Azraul/besultstodsystem_recommender_system/part_2.md

 ```
 *The algo in action.
 Multiplies the tf-idf value with similarity and sets that to the item's score*

-Again, nearest neighbors are used again for the similarity computation, and here they noted that m = 1000 produced the best results.
+Again, nearest neighbours are used again for the similarity computation, and here they noted that m = 1000 produced the best results.

 ### Matrix Factorization (als-mf)